In Memory of our Founder Rodger D. Young

 He was appointed by the Governor of the State of Michigan to serve on the Michigan Environmental Review Board, an agency charged with reviewing all matters of environmental significance in the State of Michigan.
 In 1979, he was appointed by the Governor to the Michigan Transportation Commission, assuming his post as the youngest commissioner in history.

-The Commission is charged with constitutionally overseeing the activities of the Michigan Department of Transportation.
 In 1982, he became Vice Chairman of the Michigan Transportation Commission, also serving as Chairman of the Commission’s powerful Budget Subcommittee until concluding his service in 1990.

-Mr. Young’s honors in the legal profession include being appointed by the Michigan Supreme Court to the State Bar Board of Commissioners.
+Mr. Young’s honors in the legal profession included being appointed by the Michigan Supreme Court to the State Bar Board of Commissioners.
 The Supreme Court has five such appointments to this governing body of the legal profession in Michigan.
 Further, Mr. Young was elected to the Michigan Bar Foundation, a State Bar of Michigan organization for attorneys showing outstanding legal ability and dedication to public service, and inducted into the American College of Trial Lawyers, the leading organization for trial lawyers in the United States.

 In 2001, Mr. Young was named Chairman of the Bush Administration’s Federal Judge and U.S. Attorney Qualification Committee by Governor John Engler and Michigan’s Republican Congressional Delegation.